 Did you know that linking to older blog posts within your own article helps readers AND google?

 It is always a good idea to make sure Google knows your articles are related and are interlinked.

-If you have a topic that you have written about before, then it’s a great idea to link back to that article in your new one as well as link to your new article from you old one.
+If you have a topic that you have written about before, then it’s a great idea to link back to that article in your new one as well as a link to your new article from your old one.

 This could also help people linger on your website a little longer if they are super interested in your related links!
 BONUS.